People

 Postdoctoral Researcher

 I am a Science and Technology Studies (STS) early career researcher, based in the Cultural Studies of Science group at the TdLab, in Zurich (Switzerland).
 My previous research has focussed on interdisciplinary doctoral training, educational and science policies, and their mutual entanglements, as well as consequences for students and Higher Education.
-My current work focusses on transdisciplinary practices at the boundary between academic and professional fields, as part of the project "Practice-based research: investigating research practices, outputs and impacts in Belgium-Flanders, Poland and Switzerland.
+My current work focusses on transdisciplinary practices at the boundary between academic and professional fields, as part of the project "Practice-based research: investigating research practices, outputs and impacts in Belgium-Flanders, Poland and Switzerland".
 Details on Nathalie's webpage

 Doctoral candidate